A2 Hosting Review | Is It Best for Your Site?

 However, the most competitive uptimes are in the 99.97-99.99% range, so A2 Hosting is pretty middle-of-the-pack in this area.
 If uptime is your top priority, it’s worth learning more about HostGator, which offers 99.99% uptime.

 Load speed is another factor to consider when choosing a hosting provider.
-It’s an important one, too, since just over half of visitors will leave a page that takes longer than three seconds to load.
+It’s an important one, too, since just over half of the visitors will leave a page that takes longer than three seconds to load.
+In terms of hosting types, A2 had the best performance in dedicated hosting with a score of 4.3 out of 5.
+This isn’t that surprising considering that with dedicated hosting you get significantly more resources at your disposal.

 To ensure great load speed, A2 Hosting provides easy Cloudflare setup from your cPanel control panel.
 Cloudflare is the Content Delivery Network (CDN) recommended by A2 Hosting, and you can choose between its “Free” and “Premium” tiers according to your needs.